eclipse-foundation/.github/profile/README.md

 For the official GitHub org of the Eclipse Foundation organisation please visit https://github.com/eclipsefdn.

-For the official GitHub org that contains Eclipse projects please visit https://github.com/eclipse.
+For the official GitHub org that contains Eclipse project repos please visit https://github.com/eclipse.